sktime/sktime/docs/source/installation.rst

 .. warning::
     Some of the dependencies included in ``all_extras`` do not work on mac ARM-based processors, such as M1, M2, M1Pro, M1Max or M1Ultra.
 This may cause an error during installation.
-Mode details can be found in the :ref:`troubleshooting section<Dependency error on mac ARM>` below.
+More details can be found in the :ref:`troubleshooting section<Dependency error on mac ARM>` below.

 .. warning::